PhysicalBit7/notes/docs/OOP/27_virtual_and_polymorphism.md

 Notice the overlap - both classes need a `name` (and maybe other things as well).

-.blue[Good programming practice would say we should "factor out" the common code...]
+Good programming practice would say we should "factor out" the common code...

 ---